JuanCarlosFL/webpack_hrm/README.md

 ```"start:dev": "webpack serve --mode development"```

-And now create the file webpack.config.js with this configuration
+And now create the file webpack.config.js with this configuration,
 very important to add in the dev server configuration the property hot to true

 ```